emusb-device

 Hardware-dependent Configuration

-The hardware resources (Pins, clocks, interrupts) required for USB must be configured before the start of USB operation before calling USBD_Init() or in USBD_X_Config().
+The hardware resources (Pins, clocks, interrupts, timer) required for USB must be configured before the start of USB operation before calling USBD_Init() or in USBD_X_Config().
 Interrupts must be configured in the USBD_X_Config() function.
 Also, USBD_X_EnableInterrupt() and USBD_X_DisableInterrupt() must be implemented when the USBD_OS_USE_USBD_X_INTERRUPT compile time option is enabled.

-The implementation template of USBD_X_Config(), USBD_X_EnableInterrupt() and USBD_X_DisableInterrupt() is provided for each device category in the Config directory under COMPONENT_CATx.
+The implementation template of USBD_X_Config(), USBD_X_EnableInterrupt() and USBD_X_DisableInterrupt() is provided for each device in the Config directory under COMPONENT_*.
 This template is automatically copied into your project when middleware is added to project.
 This template does not include the configuration of clock and pins required for USB operation.
+The configuration of timer is provided.
+Need to setup provided structures, defines and variables from Device Configurator in USB personality.

 For details on Hardware Dependent Configuration, refer to the - SEGGER emUSB-Device User Guide & Reference Manual.